 Due to the environmental and human rights risks associated to agricultural products such as palm oil and cocoa, which are key raw materials for the Fuji Oil Group, respecting human rights is crucial not just in our own operations but at every step in our supply chain.

-Based on stakeholders dialogue and our participation in the 2016 United Nations Forum on Business and Human Rights, we reformulated our view on human rights and announced the Fuji Oil Group Human Rights Policy in April 2017.
+Based on stakeholder dialogues and our participation in the 2016 United Nations Forum on Business and Human Rights, we reformulated our view on human rights and announced the Fuji Oil Group Human Rights Policy in April 2017.

-Under the supervision of the Chief “ESG” Officer (C“ESG”O), the Sustainability Development Group promotes Groupwide efforts to raise awareness of human rights issues, to identify and manage human rights risks, and to ensure that human rights are respected at all workplaces and business sites.
+Under the supervision of the ESG Representative, the Sustainability Development Group promotes Group-wide efforts to raise awareness of human rights issues, to identify and manage human rights risks, and to ensure that human rights are respected at all workplaces and business sites.

-Key human rights risks are incorporated into our material ESG issues.*1 The ESG Committee,*2 an advisory body to the board of directors, monitors the progress and results of initiatives and reports insights to the board of directors for review.
+Key human rights risks are incorporated into our material ESG issues.*1 The Sustainability Committee,*2 an advisory body to the Board of Directors, monitors the progress and results of initiatives.

 *1 Follow the link below to learn more about material ESG issues.

-*2 Follow the link below to learn more about the ESG Committee.
+*2 Follow the link below to learn more about the Sustainability Committee.